alex-mous/PrinterPi/README.md

 Place a roll of paper on the pencil and feed it into the printer. ___Note: you may need to install some tape to prevent paper from curling up in the gap between the printer's output and the lid.___ Finally slide on the lid, and it should click into place (if not, sand and trim until it fits).

 ### Client Setup - Chrome Extension
 To install the Chrome Extension, navigate to <a href="chrome://extensions">chrome://extensions</a> and check the box in the upper right corner reading "Developer mode."
 After this, click the "Load unpacked" button, and select the folder containing the extension.
 Finally, after the extension appears, you can uncheck the "Developer mode" box.
-Instead, this application is pending review in the Chrome Store, and may become available.
+Also, this extension can be installed <a href="https://chrome.google.com/webstore/detail/printerpi/dgmejpjohdfgiolaailhklbbkfchidkl?hl=en-US">from the Chrome Extension Store.</a> *(Note: this extension may be a previous version, so please check the versions before installing)*

 ### Usage
 #### Printing